3. Summary of material accounting policies

 b.
 Deferred tax

 Deferred tax is provided using the liability method on temporary differences between the tax bases of assets and liabilities and their book bases.
-Deferred tax liabilities are recognised for all temporary differences, unused tax credits and unused tax losses.
+Deferred tax liabilities are recognised for all temporary differences, the carry forward of unused tax credits and any unused tax losses.
 Deferred tax assets are recognised to the extent that it is probable that taxable profit will be available against which the deductible temporary differences, and the carry forward of unused tax credits and unused tax losses can be utilised.
 Deferred tax assets and liabilities are measured at the tax rates that are expected to apply in the year when the asset is realised or the liability is settled, based on tax rates (and tax laws) that have been enacted or substantively enacted at the reporting date.

 Deferred tax relating to items recognised outside profit or loss is recognised outside profit or loss.
 Deferred tax items are recognised in correlation to the underlying transaction either in OCI or directly in equity.